 The purpose of this section is to provide a closer look at how the property meets initial criteria.
-Conservation Collier Program staff conducted a site visit on October 30, 2017 and December 18, 2017.
+Conservation Collier Program staff conducted a site visit previously on October 30, 2017 and December 18, 2017; and recently on April 29, 2021.

-MEETS INITIAL SCREENING CRITERIA-
+MEETS INITIAL SCREENING CRITERIA

 1. Are any of the following unique and endangered plant communities found on the property?
 Order of preference as follows: Ord.
 2002-63, Sec.
-10 (1)(a)
+10 (1)(a) YES

-YES

 i.
 Hardwood hammocks YES

 ii.
 Xeric oak scrub No

 iii.
 Coastal strand No

 iv.
 Native beach No

 ν.
 Xeric pine No

 vi.
 Riverine Oak No

 vii.
 High marsh (saline) No

-viii.
+∕iii.
 Tidal freshwater marsh No

 ix.
 Other native habitats YES